xthames/Thames-etal_2026_wrr/workflow/README.md

-## This directory contains scripts to recreate your experiment and results
+## This directory contains the directory hierarchy to recreate our experiment and results